A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 5
+Also today's problem was a walk in the park.
+It was clear from the beginning that there would have been some range-merging algorithm involved, but for the first part I decided to go with the simplest and inefficient solution that took ~1ms to run anyway.
+Nothing compared to day 9 of 2024 :) Simple!

 # Day 4
 Today was a relaxing problem.
 Simple matrix structure and easy requirements, the easiest so far for me.
 Not much to add.
 Happy :)